Hittite University: International vision

 The university carries out student exchange programs and projects, international academic collaborations, conferences and events worldwide.
 Having been involved in the Erasmus Programme and the Mevlana program, Hitit University has opened an opportunity to widen transnational cooperation between higher education institutions by promoting mobility for students and teaching staff.

 With the aim of improving recognition, the departments of Mechanical Engineering and Chemical Engineering of Hitit University Faculty of Engineering were accredited by Association for Evaluation and Accreditation of Engineering Programs (MÜDEK).

 An international symposium on Meskhetian Turks in the 70th Year of Exile was hosted by Hitit University with the attendance of national and international participants on 14–15 November 2014.
 Additionally, the 4th International Turkish World Economic Forum was organized with the collaboration of the University of Foreign Languages and Professional Career and Hitit University in 7–9 May 2015.
-Moreover, Hitit University hosted the 12th World University Wrestling Championships (WUC) between the dates of 25–30 October 2016 and the European Universities Futsal Championship (Futsal’2017).
+Moreover, Hitit University hosted the 12th World University Wrestling Championships (WUC) between 25–30 October 2016 and the European Universities Futsal Championship (Futsal’2017).